 In the Dunlop process, the injection mould is filled to the brim and there is no vacuum or freezing stage.
 This creates a denser, less “airy”, firmer feeling product, with a somewhat less even distribution of latex.

 Is One Better than the Other?

-There are many who say that the Talalay process results in a higher quality product, and I have to say that the Talalay foam has a smoother and more uniform texture than the Dunlop foam, which seems to be stronger and less prone to tearing.
+There are many who say that the Talalay process results in a higher quality product.
+My personal observations are that that the Talalay foam has a smoother and more uniform texture than the Dunlop foam, has slightly more stretch and is a bit less prone to tearing.
 A drawback is the finer textured Talalay does not hold up as long, showing ‘impressions’ sooner.
 Most important for my consideration is the lack of a GOLS organic certification for any Talalay product

-Dunlop latex is produced at a lower cost, while still providing the unequaled comfort, durability and health benefits that has made latex foam so popular.
+Dunlop latex is produced at a lower cost, while still providing the unique comfort, durability and health benefits that have made latex foam so popular.
 Dunlop is the only latex process that meets GOLS organic certification requirements.

 It’s a bit like comparing sponge cake to pound cake: Talalay is more light & airy, like sponge cake, while Dunlop is more dense, like pound cake.
 I found this magnified comparison at Flobeds.com